1nentu68/ITE-Elective-4-Portfolio/README.md

 - **Portfolio Integration:** Hosting on GitHub allows seamless inclusion of code, documents, and Markdown reflections, supporting both academic and career development purposes.

 By using GitHub, this portfolio not only documents the learning journey for ITC C508 but also presents it in a structured, professional, and easily shareable manner.

 ---

-## Reflections

-Every reflection follows a consistent format to document progress:

-- Objective of the task
-- Tools, technologies, or methods used
-- Challenges encountered
-- Solutions applied
-- Key learnings and insights
-- Future improvements

----